This page is a work in progress, and will be used to explain some details of ExifTool's inner workings.

 -htmlDumpfeature.
 Note that this value is not related to the

 -binary) option, which actually returns the "ValueConv" value and is used for tags where this value can not be presented in a simple text format.
+The Writable column in the Tag Name documentation gives the format of this binary data for writable tags.

 Below are some examples of these different values for a few tags: